 - Added coverage for domestic partners.

-- Increased our employer contribution to the HSA for employees earning less than $51,000.
+- Increased employer contribution to the HSA for employees earning less than $51,000.

-- Implemented Doctor on Demand to deliver physical and mental healthcare remotely.
+- Implemented telehealth to deliver physical and mental healthcare remotely.

-- Launched free program supporting physical wellness by nationally recognized vendors, resulting in weight loss of 16,000 pounds over four years.
+- Launched free program supporting physical wellness by nationally recognized vendors, resulting in weight loss of 18,000 pounds over six years.

-- Launched student loan modeling tools to provide refinancing education (where practical) and information on student loan management.
+- Launched student loan modeling tools to provide education on student loan management and refinancing where practical.

-- Introduced free nationally recognized diabetic management program for employees and spouses.
+- Introduced free nationally recognized diabetes management program for employees and spouses.

 - Deliver financial wellness education through an online resource that provides articles, interactive calculators and step-by-step tutorials on all aspects of financial planning.

-In 2020, BOK Financial joined the CEO Action Pledge for Diversity and Inclusion, the largest CEO-driven business commitment to advancing diversity and inclusion in the workplace.
-The CEO pledge outlines actions signatory CEOs will take to cultivate an environment where all ideas are welcomed, and employees feel comfortable and empowered to have discussions about diversity and inclusion.
+BOK Financial supports the CEO Action Pledge for Diversity and Inclusion, the largest CEO-driven business commitment to advancing diversity and inclusion in the workplace.
+The pledge outlines actions signatory CEOs will take to cultivate an environment where all ideas are welcomed, and employees feel comfortable and empowered to have discussions about diversity and inclusion.

 In 2021, the company broadened our definition of diversity and inclusion to look beyond race, ethnicity, and gender to reflect the value of all diverse perspectives.
 Employees were invited to self-identify their sexual orientation.

 At BOK Financial, our goal is to foster a work environment where employees can be themselves, fit in and feel compelled to help others fit in.
-By fostering a collaborative culture that attracts diverse customers and employees allows us to grow and succeed together.
-We continually research, assess and measure our workforce demographics as we drive toward being representative of our communities
+Fostering a collaborative culture that attracts diverse customers and employees allows us to grow and succeed together.
+We continually research, assess and measure our workforce demographics as we drive toward being representative of our communities.

-BOK Financial’s commitment to pay equity is central to our comprehensive compensation practices and policies.
+BOK Financial’s commitment to gender pay equity is central to our comprehensive compensation practices and policies.
 We evaluate our workforce to ensure that employees performing similar work at the same level have equitable compensation opportunities.
-The company will begin performing an annual pay equity analysis in 2021 to monitor and manage pay equity across the company.
+The company performs an annual pay equity analysis to monitor and manage pay equity across the company to include base salary, commissions and incentive pay.
+The company participates in compensation market surveys on an annual basis to ensure we are paying market competitive rates.